SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/3rd Echelon/Statblocks/Rival Fury.md

 reason: 0
 intuition: 1
 presence: 2
-traits:
-  - name: Rout
-    effects:
-      - effect: Once per turn, when the fury force moves a creature or object, or shifts adjacent to a creature or object, they can use a signature ability that gains an edge against that creature or object.
+features:
-  - name: Rivalry
+  - type: feature
-    effects:
-      - effect: At the start of an encounter, the fury chooses one creature within their line of effect.
-Both the fury and the creature can add a d3 roll to power rolls they make against each other.
-abilities:
+    feature_type: ability
-  - name: Bonebreaker
+    name: Bonebreaker
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 4
-        t1: 13 damage; push 3
+        tier1: 13 damage; push 3
-        t2: 18 damage; push 4
+        tier2: 18 damage; push 4
-        t3: 22 damage; push 5
+        tier3: 22 damage; push 5
+      - cost: 3 Malice
-      - effect: Each target who has M < 3 is bleeding and slowed (save ends).
+        effect: Each target who has M < 3 is bleeding and slowed (save ends).
-        cost: 3 Malice
+  - type: feature
+    feature_type: ability
-  - name: Steelfist
+    name: Steelfist
     icon: 🗡
     cost: 3 Malice
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature
     effects:
       - roll: Power Roll + 4
-        t1: 15 damage; M < 3 grabbed
+        tier1: 15 damage; M < 3 grabbed
-        t2: 21 damage; M < 4 grabbed
+        tier2: 21 damage; M < 4 grabbed
-        t3: 26 damage; M < 5 grabbed
+        tier3: 26 damage; M < 5 grabbed
+      - name: Effect
-      - effect: The target must be the fury's size or smaller.
+        effect: The target must be the fury's size or smaller.
 While the target is grabbed this way, the fury and their allies have a double edge on strikes against them.
+  - type: feature
+    feature_type: trait
+    name: Rout
+    icon: ⭐️
+    effects:
+      - effect: Once per turn, when the fury force moves a creature or object, or shifts adjacent to a creature or object, they can use a signature ability that gains an edge against that creature or object.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Rivalry
+    icon: ⭐️
+    effects:
+      - effect: At the start of an encounter, the fury chooses one creature within their line of effect.
+Both the fury and the creature can add a d3 roll to power rolls they make against each other.
 ~~~